 Outback, Reef & Rainforest

-This educational adventure captures the scenic highlights of wild Australia: UNESCO World-Heritage rainforest, the rugged outback, and The Great Barrier Reef.
-Your naturalist guide will make your journey come alive, introducing you to peculiar wildlife, rough-and-tumble local characters, and the dazzling landscapes that make this area so special.
-Authentic interactions with Aboriginal people also allow you to witness how indigenous traditions are integrated into the modern world.
-You experience the best of the country’s landscapes and people on this tour Down Under.
+This educational adventure captures the scenic highlights of north Australia: UNESCO World-Heritage rainforest, the rugged outback, and The Great Barrier Reef.
+Your naturalist guide will make your journey come alive, introducing you to peculiar wildlife, colourful local characters, and the dazzling landscapes that make this area so special.
+Authentic interactions with Indigenous Australians also allow you to witness how Aboriginal traditions are integrated into the modern world.
+You experience the best of the country’s landscapes and people on this tour in wild Queensland.

 Length